hivancd/AutoCalendar/README.md

     - Select output folder for the exe file
     - Download and follow instructions of WinSW for using the exe as a windows services
     - For getting the google api credentials run get creds.py or turn it into .exe using auto-py-to-pdf and follow the instructions
+    - Change address.json for your actual download address
 ---

 ## 🏁 Usage